geonetwork/doc/en/user-guide/associating-resources/linking-feature-catalog.rst

 A feature catalog describes the data model of the dataset with the list of tables, attributes, definitions, list of values, ...
+Feature catalogs could be described:

+* as a document (eg. PDF) and linked to the metadata record (see :ref:`linking-online-resources-doc`)

-Feature catalogs are described using the ISO19110 standards.
+* as a record and described using the ISO19110 standards.

 Click on ``Link to a feature catalog`` to open the record selector listing all feature catalog described in the catalog.
-Choose one and submit to associate the 2 document.
+Choose one and submit to associate the 2 documents.

 .. figure:: img/feature.png

+In ISO19115-3, the feature catalog can also be described directly in the metadata record in the ``content`` section.